Improving the efficiency of finite-time memory erasure with potential barrier shaping: Model and dynamics

 Here, \( D \) is the diffusion coefficient and a measure of the thermal fluctuations.
 It is related to the temperature $T$ and the damping coefficient $\gamma$ as \( D = \gamma k_{B}T \), where $k_{B}$ is the Boltzmann constant.

 We employ an asymmetric double-well potential \(V(x,t)\) following the forms used in Refs.~\cite{innerbichler_2020}, where the asymmetry arises from differing well widths.
 The potential is defined as

-where \( h \) is the height of the barrier and \( S(x) \) is a scaling function that regulates the relative width of the left and right wells, introducing asymmetry in the potential. \( g(t) \) is a dimensionless, time-dependent function that modulates the barrier height during the erasure protocol. \( A f(t) \) is an external force applied directly to the particle to cause transitions during the process.
+where \( h \) is the barrier height, \( S(x) \) is a scaling function that regulates the relative widths of the left and right wells, \(\Theta(x)\) denotes the Heaviside function. \(c\) is a positive parameter that introduces asymmetry in the potential by controlling the relative widths of the two wells.
+Here, \( g(t) \) is a dimensionless, time-dependent function that modulates the barrier height during the erasure protocol.
+The time-independent form of the potential $V(x)$ (corresponding to $g(t)=1$) has been shown in Fig.~\ref{fig:only_potential}. \( A f(t) \) is an external force applied directly to the particle to cause transitions during the process.
 Therefore, the erasure mechanism is characterized by two time-dependent functions: \( g(t) \), the barrier-lowering function, and \( f(t) \), which facilitates the transition of the particle across the barrier, i.e., to the desired memory state, by introducing tilt to the potential. $A$ stands for the amplitude of this tilting force.
 The mathematical descriptions of these two functions are presented below.
 The function \(g(t)\), which modulates the height of the potential barrier over time, lowering and raising it within a duration \(t_f = \tau / 2\), can be expressed as,

 The modulation follows a sinusoidal form with period \(\tau = 2\pi / \omega\) and \(Z\) determines the amplitude of this regulation.
 The function \(f(t)\) is a sawtooth-shaped tilting force characterized by two time constants, \(\tau_1\) and \(\tau_2\), with the total protocol duration given by \(t_f = \tau_1 + \tau_2\).
 During the first phase (\(0 < t < \tau_1\)), the external driving force ramps up linearly to a maximum value \(A\), and in the second phase (\(\tau_1 < t < \tau_1 + \tau_2\)), it ramps down linearly to zero.
 Therefore, $f(t)$ can be represented as follows,